 Our foot and ankle doctors are dedicated to finding the right treatment for each individual patient, and try to avoid surgical intervention unless we feel it is the best option.
 No two patients or surgeries are exactly alike, and we carefully address any current health problems, underlying conditions, and potential effects of a procedure before recommending surgery.
-In cases where surgery is necessary, our podiatrists have the experience and training not just to perform the procedure, but to ensure that each patient receives the follow-up care necessary to provide long-term relief.
+In cases where surgery is necessary, our foot surgeons have the experience and training not just to perform the procedure, but to ensure that each patient receives the follow-up care necessary to provide long-term relief.

 Our Podiatrists Perform Foot and Ankle Surgery for Long-Lasting Results

-At Greater Washington Advanced Podiatry, we are dedicated to getting you back on your feet with as little discomfort—and as few complications—as possible.
+At Greater Washington Advanced Podiatry, our podiatrists are dedicated to getting you back on your feet with as little discomfort—and as few complications—as possible.
 If you have suffered a sudden ankle injury or been coping with a chronic foot condition for too long, our podiatry team can advise you on both your non-invasive and surgical options.
 Simply fill out our contact form or call us at (301) 515-3338 and we will be in touch with you shortly to set up your free initial consultation.

 Some of the most common surgical procedures we perform include: